Principles of Total Quality Management & Eight Principles of TQM.

 Conclusion

-The total quality management process helps all sections work combined to achieve an interdependent objective.
+The total quality management process helps all sections work together to achieve an interdependent objective.
 The company uses visual aids and flowcharts to understand how employees perform perfectly.
 Executing total quality management (TQM) is not easy; TQM represents a significant cultural shift, so the company needs to implement it slowly and accurately (Evans, 2013).

 Examples of Total Quality Management (TQM) in Practice: